Why must you focus on electrical safety?

 - Electrical Burns – these are burns caused by electricity, usually through arc flashes, thermal contact, and even electric shocks.

-Keep in mind that there are some other kinds of electrical hazard that can happen to you.
+Keep in mind that there are other kinds of electrical hazards that can happen to you.
 But instead of affecting one individual, they can affect large areas at a time.
 While they don’t fit in any particular category of injuries, they can still result in the three mentioned above.
 These include Arc Flashes/Blasts, Fires, and Explosions.

 Controlling the Risks Involved with Electricity

 As mentioned above, electrical hazards can’t be completely avoided, but the good thing is that it’s very easy to prevent them.
 Electrical safety devices are some of the most effective things that help reduce the chances of electrical hazards to extremely low percentages.